 During an inquiry on diverse Thanksgiving commemorations and traditions, the teacher might have students engage in a jigsaw activity.
-The teacher forms eight expert groups with about three or four students in each group.
+The teacher forms eight expert groups with about four students in each group.
 Each expert group analyzes one visual representation of Thanksgiving that the teacher chooses from the many primary sources available at The Library of Congress.
-(The images shown in Figures 1, 2, 3, and 5 might be analyzed by expert groups if this jigsaw activity is used in place of the think-pair-share activity described above.)
-Teachers might support students' expert group analysis by giving each student in the group a copy of the same image, which has been covered with a clear plastic protective sheet.
-Students could annotate their image using an erasable marker, circling important things that they observe and writing near each circle the inferences that they make based upon that observation.
-After taking five to ten minutes in expert groups to collaboratively analyze and annotate the image, students move into home groups consisting of four students who analyzed different images.
+Teachers provide structure for expert groups by asking students to (a) discuss the source and historical context of the image (encouraging them to search the web to see what they can find about its creator), (b) summarize what the image shows, (c) think critically about why the creator might have produced the image, (d) discuss what the image reveals about the diverse ways that Thanksgiving is commemorated, and (e) write any questions they have after investigating the image.
+After taking ten minutes in expert groups to collaboratively analyze the image and answer these five questions, students move into home groups consisting of four students who analyzed different images.
 Each one takes a turn displaying their image and describing what their expert group discovered about it.
-Through such a jigsaw activity, students can gather evidence from primary sources in a more engaging manner and pace than if they had analyzed each primary source on their own.
+Through such a jigsaw activity, students can gather evidence from primary sources more quickly and in a more engaging manner than if they had analyzed each primary source on their own.